Leggi questo post in: Italiano

 The zipper makes for it easy to remove the pillow cover for washing, and the zipper area looks great even without topstitching.

-A perfect touch of home decor for the autumn or winter, a lovely decoration for a cozy covered porch or a great gift!
+Your new DIY felted wool pillow is perfect for decorating your home in the autumn or winter, or a great gift to give to your BFF!
 And you also have the peace of mind knowing that you’ve helped the environment by reusing something that would’ve been otherwise discarded!

-This tutorial on how to sew a felted wool pillow with leaf appliqué is part of the syllabus of Cucicucicoo’s beginner’s sewing course!
-Don’t forget to share pictures of your pouches (and what you put in them!) on the Cucicucicoo Creations Flickr Group or the Cucicucicoo Facebook page!
+If you liked this tutorial on how to sew a felted wool pillow with leaf appliqué, check out the other lessons that are part of the FREE Cucicucicoo Learn to Machine Sew beginner’s sewing course!
+And don’t forget to share pictures of your work in the Cucicucicoo Creations Facebook group, or on Instagram or other social media with the hashtags #cucicucicoo or #cucicucicoopatterns!